 "A default would be unprecedented," Treasury said, "and has the potential to be catastrophic: credit markets could freeze, the value of the dollar could plummet, U.S. interest rates could skyrocket, the negative spillovers could reverberate around the world, and there might be a financial crisis and recession that could echo the events of 2008 or worse."

 "You know the United States is the center of the world economy.
 So, if we screw up, everybody gets screwed up.
 The whole world will have problems, which is why generally nobody has ever thought to actually threaten not to pay our bills.
-It would be the height of irresponsibility," he said.
+It would be the height of irresponsibility."

 "It can't discipline itself without spending money.
 It spends money like a drunken sailor.
-So Congress imposed a debt ceiling in an attempt to impose some discipline on itself, by saying, you can spend money, but not so much that you breach this ceiling," he said.
+So Congress imposed a debt ceiling in an attempt to impose some discipline on itself, by saying, you can spend money, but not so much that you breach this ceiling."

 The U.S. debt ceiling has been increased more than 100 times in the last century, sometimes rather routinely, other times after extended debate, with lawmakers from the political party that does not control the White House often accusing the country's leader of reckless spending.

 "There's precedent for a government shutdown.
 There's no precedent for default.
 We're the most important economy in the world.
 We're the reserve currency in the world.
 Payments have to go out to people - if money doesn't flow in, then money doesn't flow out.
-So we really haven't seen this before, and I'm not anxious to be a part of the process that witnesses it," he said.
+So we really haven't seen this before, and I'm not anxious to be a part of the process that witnesses it."

-Michigan business professor Gordon said no one knows what would happen if the U.S. were to run out of money to pay its bills and the debt ceiling is not increased.
+Michigan business professor Gordon says no one knows what would happen if the U.S. were to run out of money to pay its bills and the debt ceiling is not increased.

 "Nobody knows what will happen if it's actually breached, because it's never come to that.
 But the fear is that it will destroy the country's status as the safe harbor for investments, that you won't know whether your U.S. government bonds will be paid on time or not.
-That's virtually unthinkable," Gordon said.
+That's virtually unthinkable."

 He said even the threat of the U.S. defaulting would have "huge effects worldwide" on investors' confidence in the government's securities.